HydraDragonAntivirus/Hydra-Dragon-Antivirus-Linux/README.md

 - Rootkit scanner are united in one python script
 - Average daily 1k new virus hashes and 700+ new virus or phsihing websites
 ## Download
 Download full version [here](https://mega.nz/folder/n85EkQwa#6E6xSXO5Y2NQ4rzrg-nIzA)
 - Phising Database: https://github.com/mitchellkrogza/Phishing.Database
 ### Read before using
 - Don't forget give permission access.
 - It really disconnect infected ip address and it deletes file so be careful!
+- It deletes files there no quarantine option yet.
+I didn't added yet but in future I'm going to add them.
 - Don't forget to use clamonacc
 - Test the suspicous file in home folder
 ## Contact